 Investors only have to pay a custodian a couple hundred dollars a year to hold an IRA LLC.
 This custodian can help them expertly set up their Limited Liability Company, transfer funds into it, and give them checkbook control over investing.
 The checkbook IRA feature gives investors the ability to invest in what they want, when they want, without the fees and red tape approval processes.

 There are only a few prohibited investments, which investors can learn and avoid.
 This will ensure their IRA LLC enjoys the same tax benefits of any other IRA.
 With a self-directed IRA LLC investors essentially are making one investment and holding one asset, which cuts down fees to a minimum and makes certain investment opportunities possible, like off-shore real estate.

 The main difference with a self-directed IRA LLC is the control investors gain with checkbook IRA.
 This checkbook allows them to invest as they would with cash, yet still enjoy the tax deferment benefits of traditional IRAs.
 For instance, cash flow from rent can be re-directed to other investment expenses using checkbook IRA.

-Choosing the best way to invest with your IRA is a subjective choice, yet really there’s nothing to lose in setting up a self-directed IRA LLC as one of these choices.
+Choosing the best way to invest with your IRA is a subjective choice, yet really, there’s nothing to lose in setting up a self-directed IRA LLC as one of these choices.
 Diversifying in this manner will ensure optimal investment flexibility with minimal risk.

-New Standard IRA is the premium custodian to choose to set up your IRA LLC with checkbook IRA.
+New Standard IRA is the premium custodian to choose to set up your IRA LLC with a checkbook IRA.
 We’re an experienced service with the expertise needed to help clients understand, set up, and maintain their self-directed IRA LLC.
-You’re welcome to contact us by calling or stopping by our office in Austin, Texas for a free consultation.
+You’re welcome to contact us by calling or stopping by our office in Austin, Texas, for a free consultation.